andy-bower/babyutils/README.md

-# Baby Assembler
+# Baby assembler and simulator

-This is an assembler for a particular teaching variant of the Manchester Baby and outputs binary objects in the Logisim RAM image format.
+This is an assembler and simulator for a particular teaching variant of the Manchester Baby and outputs binary objects in the Logisim RAM image format.

 ## Unique features

 - Labels are accepted in place of addresses.
 - New assembler directive `EJA` standing for Effective Jump Address, which stores a data word in the object file that points to the instruction before the given location, which is either an address or symbol.

-## Options
+## Assembler Options

 ```
 usage: ./bas [OPTIONS] [SOURCE|-]...